 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

 After the IES Abroad orientation, you begin an academic orientation session at Nanzan University.
 During the academic orientation, you take a Japanese placement exam to determine the proper level for your Japanese language instruction.

 Redefine the way you live and learn in Nagoya through our cultural events, such as:

-In addition to the IES Abroad trips, the University’s CJS offers international students day-trips and study tours each term.
+In addition to the IES Abroad trips, the Center for Japanese Studies (CJS) offers international students day trips and study tours each term.
 Past trips have included visits to museums, shrines, and temples; a tour of the Toyota Motors assembly plant; and a stay in a Zen Buddhist monastery.
 You may be required to contribute to the costs of these CJS-organized trips.

-Japan’s first capital city, site of many famous Buddhist temples, including Kofuku-ji Temple.
+See Japan’s first capital city, which is the site of many famous Buddhist temples, including Kofuku-ji Temple.

 Situated on a wooded campus in Nagoya, Nanzan University is a distinguished private institution attended by students from around the world.
 The university’s Center for Japanese Studies (CJS) hosts the IES Abroad Nagoya Program.

 A native of Nagoya, Dr. Satoshi Tsukamoto has been the Director of the IES Abroad Center in Nagoya since 2000.
 He earned his Ph.D. in Cultural Foundations of Education from Syracuse University.
 His fields of study include the philosophy of education, multicultural education, cultural studies, and qualitative research methods.
 In addition to his work for IES Abroad, he is a professor in the Department of International Communications at Aichi University in Nagoya.